 Tips for Planning Your Cherry Blossom Itinerary to Japan

 1. Book 6-12 months in advance to get a better hotel.
 No later than December if you can not fix your travel schedule earlier.
 Hotels at good locations are easily booked out.
-If later than that time, you will find most hotels are booked out.
+If it is later than that time, you will find most hotels are booked out.

 2. Tips for arranging your itinerary for the full blooms